still-code/laravel-umami/README.md

 # Umami API wrapper for laravel

-API wrapper for umami website analytics. get your stats in the laravel app.
+API wrapper for umami website analytics. get your statistics in the laravel app.

 check out [Umami](https://umami.is/) own your website analytics